 Clean Your Black Tank Each Time You Dump

-Lastly, clean your black tank every time you dump, making sure you flush water through the system from your toilet.
+Lastly, clean your black tank every time you dump.
 Many RVs come with a built-in black tank flush inlet that allows you to connect a hose directly and rinse out your black water tank without having to run water through your toilet.

 If Your RV Toilet Clogs, You’ll Be Ready!

 We hope that our tips today help you prevent it, but now you know how to unclog your RV toilet in the worst-case scenario.
 If it does happen, don’t be ashamed.
 This is a common problem almost everyone encounters at some point.
 It’s not a big deal, but you want to make sure to take care of it before it becomes an issue.